 Not everyone’s cup of tea working in the garden, personally I love to; I find it very relaxing and most enjoyable.
-The garden is so often overlooked, it really is the key to good Feng Shui, if you think about it what is the point of having the perfect Feng Shui home if the area around you is producing bad energy (Shar Ch’i) all this energy comes into your home via your doors or windows, and if you have clutter and junk in this area this will be the energy your home will receive.
+The garden is so often overlooked; it really is the key to good Feng Shui; if you think about it, what is the point of having the perfect Feng Shui home if the area around you is producing bad energy (Shar Ch’i)?
+All this energy comes into your home via your doors or windows, and if you have clutter and junk in this area, this will be the energy your home will receive.

-After our long cold winters you will find heaps of dead leaves in your borders and corners of the garden, broken frost damaged pots, and of course the usual collection of weeds.
+After our long cold winters, you will find heaps of dead leaves in your borders and corners of the garden, broken frost-damaged pots, and of course, the usual collection of weeds.
 These all need to be cleared, broken flower pots replaced, lawn edges tidied, weeds pulled out and a general tidy up around your borders.

 Now to your junk pile, you know what I am talking about, the one sitting at the back of the garage or the back of the garden or some corner in the garden, all those old bits of wood and metal that you thought may come in handy one day, the old bike frame you were going to fix up a couple of years ago, get rid of all that junk or at least tidy it up, the same rules apply to your garden as they do your home.

-“Every time you think you’ve graduated from the school of experience, somebody thinks up a new lesson”
+“Every time you think you’ve graduated from the school of experience, somebody thinks up a new lesson.”

 Using the five elements in your garden

-For more details on the five elements follow this link:
+For more details on the five elements, follow this link:

-What you should and shouldn’t throw away?
+What should you and shouldn’t throw away?